elocitytechnologies/elocity/docs/FAQs/FAQs.md

 ### Can control and worker nodes be scaled individually in a Kubernetes cluster?
 No, when a Kubernetes cluster is scaled, the scaling configurations are applied to all the nodes alike.

-The following [scaling modes](/docs/Subscribers/Compute/Kubernetes/ScalingKubernetesClusters) are available:
+The fol are available:

 - Scaling the Control Node - this can be done by enabling HA at the time of cluster creation;
 - Scaling the number of Worker Nodes - this can be done by specifying minimum and maximum cluster size (Control Nodes are excluded from these limits);
 - Reconfiguring the Cluster - this can be done by specifying a new number of Worker Nodes and changing their Compute configuration.

 ### Is there a way to add or link multiple emails to an account?
-Yes, multiple email IDs can be used to login to the same subscriber 'parent' account by [creating child users](/docs/Subscribers/AccountCentre/TeamandChildUserManagement).
-Child users are semi-isolated accounts, in the sense that they all have their own identities on Apiculus CloudConsole, but share all resources created in the parent subscriber account.
+Yes, multiple email IDs can be used to login to the same subscriber 'parent' account by Child users are semi-isolated accounts, in the sense that they all have their own identities on Apiculus CloudConsole, but share all resources created in the parent subscriber account.

 ### How can I get admin credentials for Windows Instances on Apiculus CloudConsole?
 When you create a Windows Instance on Apiculus CloudConsole, you will receive the password on the email ID registered for your Apiculus CloudConsole account.